2021 Investment Climate Statements: United Arab Emirates

 The constitution prohibits discrimination based on religion, race, and national origin.
 Labor Law gives national preference in employment to Emirati citizens.
 Federal Law No. 06 of 2020 stipulates equal wages for women and men in the private sector.
 The decree came into force in September 2020.

 The DIFC Employment Law No. 2 of 2019, which took effect in August 2019, addressed key issues such as paternity leave, sick pay, and end-of-service settlements.
 ADGM also issued new employment regulations with effect in January 2020, which allowed employers and employees more flexibility in negotiating notice periods and introduced protective provisions for employees age 15-18.

 There are four major federal laws affecting investment in the UAE: the Federal Commercial Companies Law, the Trade Agencies Law, the Federal Industry Law, and the Government Tenders Law.

-The Federal Industry Law stipulates that industrial projects must have 51 percent UAE national ownership.
+The Federal Industry Law stipulates industrial projects must have 51 percent UAE national ownership.
 The law also requires that projects either be managed by a UAE national or have a board of directors with a majority of UAE nationals.
-Exemptions from the law are provided for projects related to the extraction and refining of oil and natural gas, and select hydrocarbon projects governed by special laws or agreements.
+Exemptions from the law are provided for projects related to the extraction and refining of oil and natural gas and select hydrocarbon projects governed by special laws or agreements.

 Expropriation and Compensation